Philippine Constabulary: Missions and duties

 The PC covered a very extensive range of diversified missions that through the years did not fall under its primary responsibilities.
 By express provision of law, the PC enforced the motor vehicle law, fishing and games law, the alien law for registration and fingerprinting, and anti-dummy law, and the nationalization of retail trade law.
-By direction of the president, it enforced the tenancy law, the law on scrap metal, iron and gold, a ban on slaughter of carabao, and other laws.
-By deputation, it enforced the immigration law, customs law, forestry law, quarantine law, election law, public service law, and amusement law and weight and standards on rice and palay.
-As a civic function, it performed in conjunction with the SWA and the Red Cross disaster relief operations during natural calamities.
+By direction of the president, it enforced the tenancy law, the law on scrap metal, iron and gold, a ban on slaughter of water buffalo or carabao, and other laws.
+By deputation, it enforced the immigration law, customs law, forestry law, quarantine law, election law, public service law, and amusement law and weight and standards on rice.
+As a civic function, it performed in conjunction with the Department of Social Welfare and Development (DSWD) and the Red Cross disaster relief operations during natural calamities and the like, alongside other organizations in later years.
 The security of VIPs was a routine requirement for the constabulary.

 Organization

 The chief of the Philippine Constabulary was, from 1975 onward, also the director-general of the Integrated National Police (the municipal police, fire, and jail force for the larger towns and cities).

 The PC was organized on similar lines to the army, and consisted of a General Staff located at its General Headquarters at Camp Crame, Manila, and 12 Regional Commands (under a regional director) consisting of 104 Provincial Commands (under a Provincial Commander); these controlled the 450 PC Companies which performed all the day-to-day military police work.

 The Regions were based on the country's political regions and directly controlled the various Highway Patrol, Rangers, and investigative groups.